-This function prepares empirical choice data.
+This function prepares choice data for estimation.

 Usage